Introducing Power Automate

 You can also use Power Automate to copy files.
 For example, you can ensure that any file that's added to Dropbox is automatically copied to SharePoint, where your team can find it.

 You can monitor what people are saying about your business by creating a flow that runs whenever someone sends a tweet with a certain hashtag.
-The flow can add details about each tweet to a Facebook post, a SQL Server database, a SharePoint list, or even a Microsoft Excel file that's hosted on OneDrive for Business–-whichever service works for you.
+The flow can add details about each tweet to a Facebook post, a SQL Server database, a Microsoft Lists list, or even a Microsoft Excel file that's hosted on OneDrive for Business–-whichever service works for you.

 You can create actions to connect the data you collect to Microsoft Power BI, spot trends in that data, and ask questions about it.